censorship-no/ceno-docs/user-manual/en/intro/faq.md

 Short answer: yes, with some technical knowledge and resources.

 CENO is not an anonymity tool.
-An attacker able to spy your network traffic can see content being requested from or served to another user from your device.
-The attacker can also test whether you are sharing a particular content, although they cannot list all the contents that you are sharing.
+An attacker able to spy on your network traffic can see content being requested from or served to another user from your device.
+The attacker can also assess whether you are sharing a particular website, although they cannot list all the content that you are sharing.

 However, content being retrieved into the network for the first time or using [private browsing](../concepts/public-private.md) will travel over encrypted connections.
 See [how content retrieval works](../concepts/how.md) and the associated [risks](../concepts/risks.md) for more information.